andre-kuzminykh/manager/Spec_eng.md

 > another tool.

 **Flow:**
-1. User writes `@bot нужно к завтра подготовить презу` in a channel.
+1. User writes `@bot need to prepare presentation` in a channel.
 2. The bot reads the message, extracts title + due date + assignee from the text.
 3. The bot replies in the same thread with a **draft card** showing